civiform/docs/docs/contributor-guide/developer-guide/technical-contribution-guide.md

 ### Issue tracking

 Development tasks are managed in the [GitHub issues](https://github.com/civiform/civiform/issues) for this repository.
 When you begin working on an issue, please self-assign or comment on it indicating you're beginning work to avoid duplicate effort.
+Please coordinate your work with Nick Burgan and Isabel Shaw to assist in coordination of work across teams.
+A ping in the Civiform Slack would be appreciated.

 If you're just getting started, check out issues labeled with [Good First Issue](https://github.com/civiform/civiform/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 Also check out issues in the [next milestone](https://github.com/civiform/civiform/milestones?direction=asc\&sort=due\_date\&state=open) so you can work on the highest-priority tasks.